KindaSwiss/splash-page-and-modal/README.md

 - Resume focus to the last active element when the modal closes

 ## Problems
 - On smaller devices, the modal is pushed outside of the overlay, causing the background to peek through.
-- Chrome will allow a unitless value for the `perspective` property and Firefox and IE don't.

 ## Tools I Used
 - [VueJS](http://vuejs.org/) for JS